French Boys Clothes: Regions

 Brittany

-Brittany is surely the best known of the various French regions.
-It is a peninsula jutting out into the Atlantic, a geographic circumstance that has shaped the ecinomy and people of the region.
+Brittany (Bretagne/Breiz) is surely the best known of the various French regions.
+It is located along France's northwestern coast.
+Brittany is a peninsula with rugged coastline that jutts out into the Atlantic.
+The approaches to the English Channel is located to the north and Bay of Biscay is found to the south.
+This is a geographic circumstance that has shaped the economy and people of the region.
 It is a region where like Ireland and Wales, Celtic culture survived into the 20th century.
-The name derives from the fugitive Britons that sought refuge there (5th century).
+The destinctive Celtic culture has been the most important factir seoating Brittainty from the rest of France.
+After Ceasar's conquest of Gaul, the Celtic population was gradually Romanized laying the foundation for modern France.
+The name of the region derives from the fugitive Britons that sought refuge there from the Anglo-Saxon invaders (5th century).
+It continued as a Celtic duchy for more than 1,000 years.
 Breton history is a ongoing effort to achieve independence from the Franks (5th-9th centuries), Normans/Anjou (10th-12th centuries), and England/France (13th-18th centuries).
-The extentibction of the direction line of Breton dukes led to the War of the Breton Succession.
-Brittany was formally incorporated in to France (16th century).
-A measure of auttomy was granted (19th century).
+The extentinction of the direct line of Breton dukes led to the War of the Breton Succession.
+The marrige of Anne of Breton led to a personal union with France (1491) .> Brittany was formally incorporated in to France (1532).
+The French Government granted a measure of autonomy (19th century).
+The history of the region can be found in the more than 4,000 chateaux, manors and medieval homes.
 We note a Breton boy photographed with his family for his first communion in the 1950s.
 A particularly important artist noted for his genre works on Britatany was William-Adolphe Bouguereau.

-Burgandy is one of the important regionsnin French history.
+Burgundy is one of the important regionsnin French history.
 It was the second duchy, created as an appanage of the French Royal family in 1363.
 It soon expanded its territories beyond France and into the more Germanic Holy Roman Empire, acquiring by various means lands in Alsace and the Low Countries.
-The lands were not held of fiefdoms of the French Crown thus giving the poweful Dukes of Burgandy greater status.
+The lands were not held of fiefdoms of the French Crown thus giving the poweful Dukes of Burgundy greater status.
 The Burgundian Court became a brilliant cultural center, as successive dukes attempted to recreate the ancient Kingdom of Lotharingia--which ecolved from Charlemeign's Empire.
-The Dukes of Burgandy desored to build an independent kingdom independent of both France and the Holy Roman Empire.
-Duke Philip the Good was offered regal status as "King of Belgia", within the Empire, but he rejected te offer because it as not large or autonomous enough.
+The Dukes of Burgundy desired to build an independent kingdom independent of both France and the Holy Roman Empire.
+Duke Philip the Good was offered regal status as "King of Belgia", within the Empire, but he rejected the offer because it was not large or autonomous enough.
 The Burgundian aspirations, however, ended suddenly when Duke Charles the Rash fell in battle against Swiss forces and his only child Mary heiress married the Habsburg Emperor, Maximilian I. Their son wed the Spanish heiress, Juana the Mad.
-Burgandy thus was inherited by the Hapsburg rulers of Austrai and Spain.
+Burgundy thus was inherited by the Hapsburg rulers of Austrai and Spain.
 Spain retained the title even after losing the territory in 1713 to Louis XIV's forces.
 So did Austria after losing all the territories to Revolutionary French forces in 1795.

 Corsica